 Global Outlook and Cash Flow Assessment.
 The annual planning and budgeting process, known as the Corporate Plan, is the mechanism by which resources (capital, operating expenses, and people) are allocated across the Corporation.
 The foundation for the assumptions supporting the Corporate Plan is the Global Outlook (Outlook), which contains the Corporation's demand and supply projections based on its assessment of current trends in technology, government policies, consumer preferences, geopolitics, economic development, and other factors.
-Reflective of the existing global policy environment, the Outlook does not attempt to project the degree of necessary future policies and technology advancement and deployment for the world, or the Corporation, to meet net zero by 2050.
+Reflective of the existing global policy environment, the Outlook does not attempt to project the degree of necessary future policy and technology advancement and deployment for the world, or the Corporation, to meet net zero by 2050.
 As future policies and technology advancements emerge, they will be incorporated into the Outlook, and the Corporation's business plans will be updated accordingly.

 If events or changes in circumstances indicate that the carrying value of an asset may not be recoverable, the Corporation estimates the future undiscounted cash flows of the affected properties to judge the recoverability of carrying amounts.
 In performing this assessment, assets are grouped at the lowest level for which there are identifiable cash flows that are largely independent of the cash flows of other groups of assets.
 Cash flows used in recoverability assessments are based on the assumptions developed in the Corporate Plan, which is reviewed and approved by the Board of Directors, and are consistent with the criteria management uses to evaluate investment opportunities.
 These evaluations make use of the Corporation's assumptions of future capital allocations, crude oil and natural gas commodity prices including price differentials, refining and chemical margins, volumes, development and operating costs including greenhouse gas emission prices, and foreign currency exchange rates.
 Notably, when assessing future cash flows, the Corporation includes the estimated costs in support of reaching its 2030 greenhouse gas emission-reduction plans, including its goal of net-zero Scope 1 and 2 greenhouse gas emissions from unconventional operated assets in the Permian Basin, and in Pioneer assets by 2035.
 Volumes are based on projected field and facility production profiles, throughput, or sales.
-Management's estimate of upstream production volumes used for projected cash flows makes use of proved reserve quantities and may include risk-adjusted unproved reserve quantities.
-ExxonMobil considers a range of scenarios - including remote scenarios - to help inform perspective of the future and enhance strategic thinking over time.
+Management's estimate of upstream production volumes used for projected cash flows makes use of proved reserve quantities and enhance strategic thinking over time.
 While third-party scenarios may be used for these purposes, they are not used as a basis for developing future cash flows for impairment assessments.
 As part of the Corporate Plan, the Company considers estimated greenhouse gas emission costs, even for jurisdictions without a current greenhouse gas pricing policy.